corpun logoWorld Corporal Punishment Research

 • Norfork High School

 At many schools that use CP, swats may be offered as an alternative to after-school detention, e.g., for students who have jobs or athletics training to attend.
 Here, instead, paddling is the presumed discipline, rather than detention: "In special cases, at the principal's discretion, students will be given after-school detention, a form of punishment in those cases where corporal punishment, in or out of school suspension may not be appropriate".
-Nevertheless, "Students who fail to report for after-school detention will be subject to corporal punishment (3 swats) or a short term out of school suspension".
 Also, "Refusal to take corporal punishment will result in suspension".

-Paddling is mentioned in particular as a punishment for failure to submit assignments or possession of laser pointers, and repeated dress code violations; a first offense of truancy, fighting, tobacco, or profanity; a second offense of leaving the classroom during class, bullying, using a copy machine without permission, having a knife with a blade shorter than 3 inches, or use of school telephone; a second or subsequent public display of affection; a third offense of failure to have the student's name displayed on backpacks, or not being prepared for class; a first, second or third offense of horseplay; and a fifth or subsequent tardy (3 swats).
+Paddling is mentioned in particular as a punishment for failure to submit assignments or possession of laser pointers, and repeated dress code violations; a first offense of truancy, fighting, tobacco, or profanity; a second offense of leaving the classroom during class, bullying, using a copy machine without permission, having a knife with a blade shorter than 3 inches, or use of school telephone; a second or subsequent public display of affection; a third offense of failure to have the student's name displayed on backpacks, or not being prepared for class; and a first, second or third offense of horseplay.

 Parents must sign a form giving permission for their student to receive swats and/or be contacted by phone to give verbal permission.